davidschroeder-git/hello-world/README.md

  testing this stuff

-i am told to write about meself
+i am told to write about myself

+and now trying the copilot+